hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/16_inline_editing.md

 <script src="http://gist-it.appspot.com/https://github.com/hannesN/gef-mindmap-tutorial/blob/step16_inline_editing/com.itemis.gef.tutorial.mindmap/src/com/itemis/gef/tutorial/mindmap/operations/SubmitInlineEditOperation.java"></script>

 As you can see.
-This operation is delegating to the `IInlineEditablePart`s `submitEditingValue`
+This operation is delegating to `submitEditingValue` of `IInlineEditablePart`.

 ## Create a Policy